palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 Remember your audience.
 Who did you create this artwork for?
 What type of people would you imagine in the gallery looking at this artwork?
 Who would buy this painting?

 The artist statement is sometimes published on social media platforms or printed next to the painting in a gallery.
-You may be writing to someone who has never held a paintbrush in their life, so keep these thoughts in mind when writing an artist statement to describe your artwork.
+You may be writing to someone who has never held a paintbrush in their life, so keep these thoughts in mind when writing an artist statement.
+Carefully choose words to describe art that make sense to your audience.

 Some words to describe art are different for artists versus non artists.
 For example, saying a work is impressionistic could mean in reference to the impressionism painting style of the 19th century.
 In contrast, impressionistic could represent the work’s capability in leaving an impression, or a lasting memory, on the viewer.